yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/mobile-sdk-faq.md

 </style>
 ```

-**9. How to access the payload in v2 chatbots built on cloud.yellow.ai**?
+**9. How to access the payload in v2 chatbots built on [cloud.yellow.ai](https://cloud.yellow.ai)**?

-When payload is sent from mobile SDK it is always string JSON, please parse it before accessing the values.
+When payload is sent from mobile SDK, it is always a string of JSON.
+Ensure that you parse it before accessing the values.
 Follow the steps below:

-* Add function node and add code to parse payload.
+* Add a function node and code to parse the payload.

 The following is a sample code:
 ```
 return new Promise(resolve => {
           let payload = data.profile.payload